pkgw/website/content/2023/aside-ebike-library/index.md

 minutes to get in, not counting how I might delay my departure to sync up with the bus schedule.
 Overall, it’s OK, but it takes longer than I’d like and unpredictable delays from traffic and MBTA snafus can be unpleasant.
-For instance, I generally try to head from from work either before 4:45, or after 6:30, because rush hour out of Cambridge is just that gnarly.
+For instance, I generally try to head home from work either before 4:45, or after 6:30, because rush hour out of Cambridge is just that gnarly.

 For reference, Google Maps tells me that a door-to-door drive in light traffic